markoxley/mud/readme.md

 ## WHERE Clause Builder

-DTORM provides a powerful WHERE clause builder with support for various conditions:
+mud provides a powerful WHERE clause builder with support for various conditions:

 ```go
 // Basic conditions